 The Pros and Cons of Vinyl Plank Flooring

 Vinyl plank flooring is one of the most popular flooring choices for busy households, offices, cafes and commercial applications.
-There are many pros to vinyl flooring, one being it is 100% waterproof, but there are also a few cons you may want to consider depending on your needs.
+There are many pros to vinyl flooring, one being it has 100% waterproof surface, but there are also a few cons you may want to consider depending on your needs.